elahd/py-nyc-311-calendar/.github/ISSUE_TEMPLATE/unknown-service-or-status.md

 ---

 Use this template when you get an error with the text, "Encountered unknown service or status.
-Please report this to the developers using the "Unknown Service or Status" bug template."
+Please report this to the developers using the "Unknown Service or Status" bug template at https://github.com/elahd/nyc311calendar/issues/new/choose."

 Replace the content below with the actual error you encountered.